lgmoneda/data-science-management/docs/technical-leadership/tech-driven-career.md

 # Setting yourself to success and monitoring progress

 When setting in a team, ensure to ask yourself these two questions:
-1. Are you excited about solving the #underlying business problem#?
+1. Are you excited about solving the **underlying business problem**?
 Does the external perception that your company solves it extremely well make you want to be part of it?
 For example, in customer support, you must be excited about delighting customers when solving their tickets using AI and everything else needed.
 More particularly, think about your team's part in the larger business problem you solve.
-2. Are the related #tech sub-fields# exciting for you?
+2. Are the related **tech sub-fields** exciting for you?
 For example, NLP is used when working with customer support.
 Causal inference if working on behavioral changes.
 Recommendations if working in a marketplace or content-driven network.
 Engineering platforms if working in platform teams.
 Then, go deeper to ask about the sub-areas of these broad topics.

 When part of the team, monitor your progress: Is the domain/solution you and your team are responsible for clearly progressing and operating at a new level according to your defined standards?
 If yes, what was your role in it?

-#It is impossible that the story of the career growth of the most senior tech leaders in a team won't be intricated with the story of how that team got to their most ambitious goals#.
+It is impossible that the story of the career growth of the most senior tech leaders in a team won't be intricated with the story of how that team got to their most ambitious goals.

 # The role of people managers in it